GENERAL NAVIGATION:

 To polish your

-paint finish from swirl marks and deterioration than
+paint finish from all those swirl marks and deterioration than

 anything else.